 - Furthermore, there is an acute shortage of paramedical and administrative professionals too.

-Note: Taking cognisance of the prevailing situations, Government of India has been aiming to improve the health system via various policies and initiatives.
+Note: Taking cognizance of the prevailing situations, the Government of India has been aiming to improve the health system via various policies and initiatives.
 The latest National Health Policy, 2017 highlights the future aims and agendas of the government which can be summarised as follows:

-What do we aim by our current National Health policy?
+What do we aim for in our current National Health policy?

 The National Health Policy 2017

-The main objectives of the National Health Policy 2017 are as following:
+The main objectives of the National Health Policy 2017 are as follows:

-- To achieve Universal Health Coverage by assuring the availability of free, comprehensive primary health care services, ensuring improved access and affordability, of quality secondary and tertiary care, achieving a significant reduction in out of pocket expenditure due to health care costs.
+- To achieve Universal Health Coverage by assuring the availability of free, comprehensive primary health care services, ensuring improved access and affordability, of quality secondary and tertiary care, and achieving a significant reduction in out-of-pocket expenditure due to health care costs.

-- Bringing in healthy and vital private sector contribution.
+- Bringing in healthy and vital private sector contributions.

 - Bring a policy thrust by –

-- By increasing public investment (raise it to 5% of the GDP).
+- By increasing public investment (raising it to 5% of the GDP).

-- To coordinate various non-health departments to improve the environment for health (by linking areas like – Swatch Bharath, balanced diet, reduced stress at workplace, Yatri Suraksha etc).
+- To coordinate various non-health departments to improve the environment for health (by linking areas like – Swatch Bharath, balanced diet, reduced stress at the workplace, Yatri Suraksha, etc.).

-- Incorporating health education as part of the curriculum, promoting hygiene and safe health practices within the school environs and by acting as a site of primary health care and also promoting healthy practices via AYUSH and Yoga at workplaces and schools.
+- Incorporating health education as part of the curriculum, promoting hygiene and safe health practices within the school environs by acting as a site of primary health care, and promoting healthy practices via AYUSH and Yoga at workplaces and schools.

 - To enhance National health programs.

-- Utilising the potential of AYUSH and mainstreaming it.
+- Utilizing the potential of AYUSH and mainstreaming it.

 - providing better health education